root-project/root/docbook/users-guide/Graphics.md

     effect, where distant objects appear smaller than near ones.
 This is useful for obtaining a ‘real world’ views.
-The degree of foreshortening is affected by the current camera field of view (focal length of its ‘lens’) – see “Adjusting Cameras”.
+The degree of foreshortening is affected by the current camera field of view (focal length of its ‘lens’) – see "Adjusting Cameras".

 -   Orthographic: Distance from camera does not affect object size.
     These projections are useful for measurement or checking alignments,